 - The Tapajós River’s water level drops so much during the dry season that the cargo boats couldn’t reach Fordlândia for months on end, causing transportation to be interrupted for too long.

-- The plantation was situated in the hills, causing lots of irrigation problems.
+- The rubber plantation was situated in the hills, causing lots of irrigation problems.

 - The rubber trees suffered from mal das folhas, a fungus disease that ruined the plantation.